Ref wears microphone in Chelsea-Reading WSL game

 We were also able to gain an understanding of how the officials react to different match situations.

-"I can't see, I can't see" shouts Saunders, as a crowd of players impede her view of the ball heading towards the touchline.
+"I can't see, I can't see," shouts Saunders, as a crowd of players impede her view of the ball heading towards the touchline.

 "Blue, blue" responds Heaslip, indicating a Chelsea ball.